Adam Eckersley: St Mirren

 He returned to the Scottish Championship in January 2017 when he signed a short-term contract with St Mirren.
 He made 15 appearances for Jack Ross's "Buddies" in the second half of the 2016–17 campaign, including one in the final of the Scottish Challenge Cup at Fir Park, which ended in a 2–1 defeat to Dundee United.
 In May 2017, Eckersley signed a two-year contract extension, keeping him at St Mirren Park until the summer of 2019.
 He made 27 appearances across the 2017–18 campaign as the "Saints" secured promotion to the Scottish Premiership as champions of the Championship.

 Having been told he could look for a new club by then St. Mirren manager Alan Stubbs in the summer of 2018, Eckersley and Jamie Langfield were identified by television pundit Chris Sutton as "snakes" in the team dressing room who led to Stubbs' sacking.

-Eckersley found first-team opportunities limited at St. Mirren as he struggled with injuries and in January 2019 manager Oran Kearney agreed to allow him to join Scottish League One side Forfar Athletic on loan until the end of the 2018–19 season.
+Eckersley found first-team opportunities limited at St. Mirren as he struggled with injuries.
+In January 2019, manager Oran Kearney agreed to allow him to join Scottish League One side Forfar Athletic on loan until the end of the 2018–19 season.
 The "Loons" ended the campaign in second-place and went on to lose 3–2 on aggregate to Raith Rovers in the play-off semi-finals.

 Airdrieonians

-Eckersley had been due to join Forfar on a permanent basis in the summer of 2019, after signing a pre-contract agreement earlier in the year.
+Eckersley had been due to join Forfar permanently in the summer of 2019 after signing a pre-contract agreement earlier in the year.
 A change of circumstances meant that this arrangement was cancelled by mutual agreement, and Eckersley instead signed for League One rivals Airdrieonians.
 He was limited to just eight league appearances during the 2019–20 campaign; Ian Murray's "Diamonds" finished the league in third-place.
 Eckersley was one of 17 players to leave the Excelsior Stadium in June 2020 as the club opted to release the majority of their squad.

 Personal life

-Eckersley married Elisabeth, a Danish woman, during his time playing in Denmark.
+Eckersley married Danish woman Elisabeth while playing in Denmark.
 Eckersley revealed the couple were married "in the City Chambers, right near the Castle".

 Eckersley credited Alex Ferguson for helping him to stop gambling after Ferguson grew concerned about Eckersley's habit; Eckersley stopped playing poker after Ferguson told him a story about Keith Gillespie and his gambling habit.